Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 Step 4: Properly Split the Board’s Power

-Splitting your PCB’s power helps to reduce the crosstalk and noise level.
-While at it, ensure you do this correctly for the best results.
+Splitting your PCB’s power helps reduce crosstalk and noise.
+Ensure you do this correctly for the best results.

 Step 5: Use Multiple Layers

-Multiple layers on your PCB’s base help to decrease noise and SNR levels.
-While multi-layered medical PCBs boast of increased reliability and performance.
+Multiple layers on your PCB’s base help decrease noise and SNR levels, while multi-layered medical PCBs boast increased reliability and performance.

 Step 6: Review the BOM (Bill of Material) List